deterministic-arts/DartsCLNetworkAddress/README.md

    when necessary (and possible.)
 If _value_ is neither an IPv6 address value nor can it be coerced, this function signals a `type-error` condition.

+   This function always returns an instance of type `ipv6-address` or fails with an appropriate error condition.
+It never returns more than a single value.
+Applications may add their own methods to this function provided that they obey these restrictions.

    The following methods are pre-defined by the library

    - *Method* `ipv6-address` (_value_ `ipv6-address`) &rarr; _address_

+     Answers _value_ unchanged.

    - *Method* `ipv6-address` (_value_ `string`) &rarr; _address_

+     Answers the result of parsing _value_ via `parse-ipv6-address`.
+If the value cannot be parsed, signals a condition.

    - *Method* `ipv6-address` (_value_ `array`) &rarr; _address_

+     This method works only if _array_ is an array matching the type specifier `(array (unsigned-byte 8) (16))`.
+Fails for all other types of arrays.

    - *Method* `ipv6-address` (_value_ `integer`) &rarr; _address_

+     This method works only if _value_ is an integer of type `(unsigned-byte 128)` and it fails for all other values.

    - *Method* `ipv6-address` (_value_ `ipv4-address`) &rarr; _address_

+     Answers an IPv6 address constructed by embedding the given IPv4 address into the last two limbs (and keeping all other limbs 0.)

  - *Function* `ipv6-address-p` _value_ &rarr; _boolean_